 Simply put, shelter-in-place means to take refuge indoors within the area you are located.
-During an emergency, such as a chemical release, venturing outside may lead to exposure, and as a result sheltering in place is the safest option.
+During an emergency, such as a chemical release, venturing outside may lead to exposure, and as a result, sheltering in place is the safest option.

 Sheltering in place is often an immediate action, requiring individuals to seek refuge within an interior room, providing some level of protection against the high concentrations associated with the initial release.
-Purpose-built shelter-in-place are designated as safe rooms, where building treatments are implemented to improve sealing of the breathable environments from the outside atmosphere.
+Purpose-built shelter-in-place are designated as safe rooms, where building treatments are implemented to improve the sealing of the breathable environments from the outside atmosphere.
 These often have supplemental systems to create internal overpressure to prevent any possibility of ingress, further increasing protection from exposure.

 Unless the enclosure is engineered as a safe room, additional consideration must be placed on understanding the threat of an unplanned release, at all times.
 A near-sealed structure, once exposed to high concentrations, will retain some level of contamination long after the plume has dispersed.